dmerejkowsky/blog/content/post/0057-introducing-quantom-of-ideas.md

 slug: introducing-quantom-of-ideas
 date: 2018-02-18T13:13:39.542293+00:00
 draft: false
-title: Introducing "Quantom of Ideas"
+title: Introducing "Quantum of Ideas"
 feedback: false
 tags: [ideas]
 ---

 This year I've decided to try something a bit different on my blog.

-"Quantom of Ideas" is the title for a new series of posts.
+"Quantum of Ideas" is the title for a new series of posts.
 You'll find them in the [list of posts tagged with 'ideas'](/tags/ideas)

 In each post, I will present an idea I had about a certain topic.